mak-ux/Alumini_Tracking_System/README.md

 https://aluminitrackingsystem.herokuapp.com/user/create
 ## Alumini_Tracking_project

-### use the following credentials to see the project.
+### use the following credentials to see the project for admin end.

 ## username: kanhaiya12
 ## password:123456